 By encapsulating all work and educational history – and referencing profit-generating and strategic decision-making experience – this resume is ready for an interview with a Board of Directors.

 2 – Consider the attention span of your audience.

 If you’re likely to be interviewed by a Chief Operating Officer, IT leader, or other detail-focused executive, your resume can be longer.
-These leaders often appreciate being able to drill into detail showing your major projects and accomplishments.
+These leaders often appreciate being able to drill into detail showing your major projects.
+They appreciate CONTEXT!